particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 - Closing your mobile app and re-opening it
 - Un-plugging the Core and plugging it back in
-- Clear the Core's memory of Wi-Fi networks by holding the MODE button for 10 seconds.
+- Clear the Core's memory of Wi-Fi networks by holding the `{{system-button}}` button for 10 seconds.
 After 3 seconds, the light should start flashing blue; after 10 seconds, it should do a quick burst of blue flashes.
 That means the memory has been cleared.
 - Restoring the Core's firmware to the factory default.
 Getting this right can be tricky, see [this video](https://community.particle.io/t/how-to-do-a-factory-reset/2579) for illustration.

 **STEP 4: Check your router settings**